- About Us

 What Does a Water Softener Actually Do?

-A water softener is a household device that reduces water hardness, as the name suggests.
-By utilizing a supply of salt, such as sodium chloride or potassium chloride, the softener allows sodium or potassium ions to replace the hard mineral ions found in the water.
-The newly conditioned water can then be utilized throughout the house while the wastewater containing the hard minerals is drained away.
+As its name implies, a water softener is a home appliance that conditions the water coming into the home and reduces its hardness.
+Drawing from a supply of salt (sodium chloride or potassium chloride), the softener allows sodium or potassium ions to replace the hard mineral ions present in the water.
+The newly softened water can then be pumped for use throughout the house, while the hard minerals and other wastewater are drained out.

-It’s worth noting that there are salt-free water conditioners available that can condition water without using ion exchange.
-However, these alternatives are less common and are not discussed here.
+It should be noted that there are some salt-free water conditioners on the market that soften water in ways that don’t involve ion exchange.
+These are far less common and won’t be discussed here.

 The Many Benefits of Softened Water

-Properly conditioning the water you use in your home can offer several benefits, resulting in cost savings and an enhanced experience.
-Here are a few common examples of the positive changes that softened water can bring to your life and household.
+Conditioning the water you use throughout your home can have a wide variety of benefits, saving you money and improving your experience.
+Below are just a few common examples of the kinds of positive changes properly softened water can bring to your home and life.